paintdotnet/PaintDotNet.Quantization/README.md

     0b1
 };
 ```
 Like most people, I'm guessing, when I integrated this code into my project I thought it was a bunch of complicated wizardry and I didn't dive in to inspect it very much.
-However, upon further inspection, this is a lookup table for `(1 << (7-n))`, which we really don't need a lookup table.
+However, upon further inspection, this is a lookup table for `(1 << (7-n))`, which definitely doesn't need a lookup table.

 So, kill the `Mask` and just compute the value when it's needed.
-We can even use `shift` because it already equals `(1 - level)`
+We can even use `shift` because it already equals `(1 - level)`:

 ```
 private static int GetColorIndex(ref Rgba32 color, int level)